Some tips for doing bird photography!

 Tip #8: Get out there and shoot everyday if possible.
 There is always something worth discovering.
 It’s exciting to go out looking for nature, because you have no idea what you will find.
 When I leave the driveway, my camera is always right beside me, ready for use.
 I live on a country road, and I’m always looking for action—a hawk perched in a tree or doing aerial battle with another raptor close by, a fawn hiding beside the road, a singing Indigo Bunting, etc.

 Tip#9: Get to know your own “patch,” and what lives there.
 For me, it’s the intersection at the bottom of our hill, with the creek beside our country road.
+It’s a little spot that I’d tended to since long.
+Of late, through a field service management software, I hired some landscapers and did some working around the spot to make it less vulnerable to birds.
 I know the Kingbirds that nest there, the resident Yellow Warbler, and the pair of Brown Thrashers.
 There’s often action there, and I like to pull over, turn off the engine, and watch and listen for opportunities.
 I have a couple of other back roads I visit almost every day also.

 Tip #10: Avoid distractions in your photo—shadows, twigs, something in the background, another creature (bird, bee, animal).
 Keep it simple and uncluttered if you can.
 If you can step to the right or left to get rid of the distraction, then do it.